glv/smithereen/README.md

 of which are still unclear.
 It may have to be changed if it proves to have too great a performance impact.

-One interesting characteristic of TDOP is that tokens actively participate in the parsing process: tokens parse their own subexpressions.
+One interesting characteristic of TDOP in an object-oriented language is that it makes sense for tokens to actively participate in the parsing process: tokens parse their own subexpressions.

 A naive implementation of that, however, results in very tight coupling of lexer and parser.
-In Crockford's implementation, the parser augments tokens by adding new methods to them when they are received from the lexer.
+Crockford's implementation avoids that by having the parser augment tokens, adding new methods to them when they are received from the lexer.
 That's a very JavaScript-y solution that nicely demonstrates part of Crockford's point about dynamic languages' natural affinity for TDOP.

 It seemed to me that the best way to deal with this in Ruby was for the parser to extend tokens with modules.
 So a Radish parser's